-The poison-proofing program was expensive, costing $152,670 for 1952-53, of which 74 per cent was for tracking powder.
+The poison-proofing program was expensive, costing $152,670 for 1952-53, of which 74% was for tracking powder.
 The annual cost of rat control did not exceed this figure until 1978.
-Consequently, the poison-proofing program was discontinued because the cost was considered too high and the arsenic poison too dangerous.
+Consequently, the poison-proofing program was discontinued because the arsenic poison too dangerous and the cost considered too high.
 However, the program apparently was effective; most infestations were confined to areas within 10 to 20 km of the border, and Alberta Agriculture was given the time to develop a rat control program.

-During 1953 to 1959, the rat control program evolved into its current structure.
-Pest control inspectors were appointed by municipalities, and control was administered and supervised by local governments with co-ordination and support by the provincial government.
+During this period, Alberta’s Rat Control Program evolved into its current structure.
+Pest control inspectors were appointed by municipalities.
+Control was administered and supervised by local governments with co-ordination and support by the provincial government.

-The southward spread of rats was halted in 1953 when they reached the relatively uninhabited Cypress Hills.
-Rats continued to spread north until 1958 when they were stopped by the uninhabited and unbroken boreal forest near Cold Lake.
+The southward spread of rats halted in 1953 when they reached the relatively uninhabited Cypress Hills.
+Rats continued to spread north until 1958 when they were stopped by the unpopulated and unbroken boreal forest near Cold Lake.

-- checked every premise within the first three ranges (29 km) west of the border (Figure 2)
+- checked every premise within the first 3 ranges (29 km) west of the border (Figure 2)

 - distributed bait and established bait stations